-The Texas Brigades is a combination of five educational programs: Bobwhite Brigade (quail), Buckskin Brigade (deer), Bass Brigade, Waterfowl Brigade (ducks and geese), and Ranch Brigade (cattle).
+The Texas Brigades is a combination of six educational programs: Bobwhite Brigade (quail), Buckskin Brigade (deer), Bass Brigade, Waterfowl Brigade (ducks and geese), Ranch Brigade (cattle), and Coastal Brigade (marine life).
 An understanding of the importance of this program is represented by its cooperating partners, including Texas A&M AgriLife Extension Service, Texas Wildlife Association, Texas Wildlife Association Foundation, USDA-Natural Resources Conservation Service, and Texas Parks & Wildlife Department.
 The Texas Brigades program is a 501(c)(3) non-profit organization.

 Dr. Dale Rollins, Extension Wildlife Specialist with Texas A&M AgriLife Extension Service, came up with the idea for the Brigades as a way to expand Extension’s educational efforts by developing wildlife ambassadors.
 His idea came to life in 1993 with the formation of the Rolling Plains Bobwhite Brigade.

 As the saying goes, "imitation is the sincerest form of flattery.”
 To that end, the Bobwhite Brigade has been cloned in five other states through collaborations with Quail Unlimited.